Mashonda: Musical career

 In 1998, Mashonda signed a publishing deal with Warner Chapel Music.
 She subsequently wrote for singer Monifah and worked with Full Force.
 The following year, she signed a recording contract with Columbia Records.

 In 1999, she was featured on American rapper Jay-Z's single "Girl's Best Friend", for the soundtrack to the film Blue Streak.
 The song, produced by Swizz Beatz, was also included as a hidden track on Jay-Z's fourth studio album Vol. 3...
 Life and Times of S. Carter (1999).
 Mashonda's vocals also featured on American rapper Eve's song "Gotta Man", produced by Beatz, from her debut studio album Let There Be Eve...Ruff Ryders' First Lady (1999).
 Mashonda went on to make guest appearances on American rapper Cassidy's "Get No Better", produced by Beatz, from his album Split Personality (2004), American rapper Fat Joe's Beatz-produced song "Listen Baby", from his 2005 album All or Nothing and guest appeared on Triple Seis' debut studio album Only Time'll Tell, featuring on the song "Skully".

-Mashonda's debut album January Joy, produced by Beatz, Kanye West, and Raphael Saadiq, was released in November 2005 in Japan.
+Mashonda's debut album January Joy, produced by Beatz, Kanye West, and Raphael Saadiq, was released in November 2005 in Japan and United States.
 The album was supported by two singles, co-written by Beatz: "Back of da Club", featuring Beatz, and "Blackout" featuring Snoop Dogg.
 In March 2009, she released a mixtape titled The Renovation Series..
 Mashonda took time off from her music career to raise her son.